revbayes/revbayes.github.io/tutorials/chromo/index.md

     }
     Q_b := fnFreeK(Q, rescaled=false)

-The rest of the analysis is essentially the same as in Section [sec:chromo_basic_analysis].
+The rest of the analysis is essentially the same as in section
+{% ref chromevolexample %}.
 Just make sure to pass the `Q_b` matrix into the CTMC object.

 ### BiChroM Analysis Results

-In Figure [fig:bichrom_rates] the rates of chromosome gains and losses for each of the phenotype states are plotted. *Aristolochia* lineages with complex gynostemium subdivided into many lobes have higher rates of dysploid changes than lineages with simple 3-lobed gynostemium.
+In {% ref fig:bichrom_rates %} the rates of chromosome gains and losses for each of the phenotype states are plotted. *Aristolochia* lineages with complex gynostemium subdivided into many lobes have higher rates of dysploid changes than lineages with simple 3-lobed gynostemium.
-In Figure [fig:bichrom] the marginal maximum a posteriori estimates of ancestral chromosome number and gynostemium morphology are plotted.
+In {% ref fig:bichrom %} the marginal maximum a posteriori estimates of ancestral chromosome number and gynostemium morphology are plotted.
 From this we can see that an evolutionary reduction occured on the lineage leading to the Isotreme clade.
 The common ancestor for all